logaretm/vee-validate/README.md

 ### Contributing

-You are welcome to contribute to this repo, but before you do, please make sure you read the [contribution guide](CONTRIBUTING.md).
+You are welcome to contribute to this project, but before you do, please make sure you read the [contribution guide](CONTRIBUTING.md).

 ### Tutorials and Examples